 The function is delineated by the building materials.
 Wood panels identify the entrance, concrete masonry units define the outdoor learning areas, stucco characterizes the fitness area, brick outlines the learning neighborhoods, and metal panels distinguish the administration area.

-Parkhill team members for the Johnston school project included Principal-in-Charge Ruppert Rangel, AIA; Design Architect Mary J. Stills, AIA; Structural Engineer Derek Hammond, PE; Engineers Bradley Blount, PE, and Kris Stepp, PE; Interior Designer Ruth Traylor, IIDA; and Landscape Architect Brent Clifford, ALSA.
+Parkhill team members for the Johnston school project included Principal-in-Charge Ruppert Rangel, AIA; Design Architect Mary J. Stills, AIA, CNU-A; Structural Engineer Derek Hammond, PE; Engineers Bradley Blount, PE, and Kris Stepp, PE; Interior Designer Ruth Traylor, IIDA; and Landscape Architect Brent Clifford, ALSA.

 The Abilene Fire Station No. 3 was recognized by the American Institute of Architects with a Merit Award.
 The project is a prototype design and used for fire stations Nos.
 4 and 7.

 The No. 1 objective of the station’s layout was to reduce the companies’ Turnout Time to calls, said Senior Designer Dan Searight.
 Response time is also aided by the incorporation of four-fold doors, located on the egress side of the apparatus bay, rather than conventional overhead doors.
 These high-speed doors open in about two seconds, which becomes “critical to the rapid response by the unit,” he added.

 The need for modern equipment and apparatus, the introduction of female staff to the stations, as well as deferred maintenance were factors.
 The flexibility of the plan was important as to first accommodate four full-time squad members at each shift, growing to eight members for future needs.